 While water retention may be crucial for outdoor plants, indoor plants do not have the same environmental stresses placed on the soil.
 And when you are starting herbs from seed, it’s actually a good idea to let the seedlings dry out just a little, so it encourages their roots to grow deeper looking for water.

 If you are planting in a garden plot, you may need to amend the soil with compost or peat moss before starting your herbs from seed.
-A sandy soil will need something added to retain moisture, a heavy, clay soil will need perlite or some other additive to keep it from packing down and strangling the roots.
+Sandy soil will need something added to retain moisture; a heavy, clay soil will need perlite or some other additive to keep it from packing down and strangling the roots.

 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.

-You should never use regular garden soil from the earth in your pots.
+For Containers: You should never use regular garden soil from the earth in your pots.
 It tends to pack down and become hard without more vigorous roots, ants, and earthworms to break it up.
+Use a potting mix instead.

 Think about what would happen if you drop seeds into lumpy soil and cover them up.
 Some of the seeds will fall into the spaces around the lumps.
 They may be too deep, and never germinate, or take longer to warm up and germinate, putting that plant behind the others in maturity.